ABM4ALL/Melodie/paper/paper.md

 This work is not supported by any funding.
-Dr. Songmin Yu would like to thank the free and creative working atmosphere at Fraunhofer ISI, especially the inspiring talks with the colleagues.
+Dr. Songmin Yu would like to thank the free and creative working atmosphere at Fraunhofer ISI, especially the inspiring talks and nice beer time with the colleagues.
-Zhanyi Hou...
+Zhanyi Hou would like to thank his supervisor and his research partners from Beihang University for their support and guidance for programming.

 # References